sam-goodwin/mini-workflow/README.md

 This is a mini Temporal-like workflow engine for TypeScript implemented with pluggable backends for AWS (CloudFlare coming soon).

+> [!NOTE]
+> The code was build in a day and is not fully tested.
+The e2e example works, but there may be bugs.

 # Why

 It was built in response to Dax's relentless begging for a simple workflow engine that can run on AWS: